instrumentisto/rust-incubator/2_idioms/2_6_sealing/README.md

 It's important to note that __trait sealing fully relies on__ tricking over visibility rules (__using a public [supertrait][8]__ or type, which __name is not publicly exported__), and so, has no impact on the type system semantics (a sealed public trait is just a regular public trait from the type system perspective).
 In theory, sealing a trait should affect its [coherence][9], by [relaxing its strictness for the use-cases which can never happen with a sealed trait][10].
 However, that would require a special support by compiler, which seems [not gonna happen in the near future][11].

-For better understanding traits sealing, its design and use-cases, read through the following articles:
+To better understand traits sealing, its design and use-cases, read through:
 - [Rust API Guidelines: 10.
 Future proofing: Sealed traits protect against downstream implementations (C-SEALED)][3]
 - [Predrag Gruevski: A definitive guide to sealed traits in Rust][4]
 - [Jack Wrenn: Private Methods on a Public Trait][13]